Kylie T. Gougler, D.M.A. (ABD)

 B.A. in Music – Luther College

-Ms. Gougler is equally experienced as a vocal pedagogue.
+Dr. Gougler is equally experienced as a vocal pedagogue.
 She served on the faculty of Luther College, where she taught private voice, class voice and directed opera scenes.
 As a graduate assistant at the University of Iowa, she taught private voice and aided in Diction for Singers.
 She has also been in demand in Iowa and Minnesota as an adjudicator and masterclass technician, most recently with the Rochester Music Guild Competition.
-Ms. Gougler received her Bachelor of Arts in Music from Luther College, her Master of Music from the University of North Texas (summa cum laude), and is currently writing her dissertation for completion of the Doctor of Musical Activities degree in Vocal Performance and Pedagogy at the University of Iowa.
+Dr. Gougler received her Bachelor of Arts in Music from Luther College, her Master of Music from the University of North Texas (summa cum laude), and the Doctor of Musical Activities degree in Vocal Performance and Pedagogy from the University of Iowa.